microsoft/ODBC-Specification/README.md

 ## Contributing to Microsoft ODBC Specification
 Contributions to the Microsoft ODBC Specification are welcome and encouraged.

-By participating in this project you agree to abide by the terms of the [Contribution Agreement][contribution-agreement].
+**IMPORTANT** By participating in this project you agree to abide by the terms of the [Contribution Agreement][contribution-agreement].

 [contribution-agreement]: https://github.com/Microsoft/odbc-specification/contribution-agreement.md